scythe-327/HPCC_GNN/README.md

 ### 03_GNN_Project_Backup.ipynb
 -An attempt to extract pixel data from jpeg images

-## all the three notebooks contains the trial and error methods and our rough work used...... to refer/access the code snippets directly we are attaching a python file named "GNN_code_snippets_from_pynotebook.py"
+## All the four notebooks contains the trial and error methods and our rough work used...... to refer/access the code snippets directly we are attaching a python file named "GNN_code_snippets_from_pynotebook.py"